chrishoina/flask-ords-lab/README.md

 #### `app.py`
 The Python application.
 This contains extensive commenting.
 The Python file and commenting can be used as reference or a foundation for iterating on the existing application.
 By no means is this a production-ready application.
 Rather the goal is to educate the user on working with Python, the Flask micro-framework, and Oracle REST APIs.

+### Oracle REST APIs
+This Workshop is structured around a Resource Module which consists of several Resource Templates and Resource Handlers.

+You may be familiar with Postman or the OpenAPI's Swagger editor.
+If you like, you can use either to test and explore the base ORDS URI: https://yfuxkbz2ls7taze-ordshandsonlabs.adb.us-phoenix-1.oraclecloudapps.com/ords/python/open-api-catalog/flask/